Why we wrote this guide

 A composition is comprised of the written words, lyrics, and melody of a song.
 It is usually owned and managed, partially or in whole, by a music publisher.
 An indie composer, arranger, or artist may act as their own music publisher for the purposes of collecting their royalties.

-Required metadata for compositions includes writers, publishers, ownership splits, territory of control, and related ISRC or related asset ID.
+Required metadata for compositions includes a custom ID (assigned by the owner), title, writers, publishers, ownership splits, territory of control, and related ISRC or related asset ID.

 While not required within Content ID, is recommended to include the International Song Works Code (ISWC) associated with a particular composition.
 ISWC’s are issued by ASCAP in the United States.